-432

-435

-438

-441

-444

-447

-450

-(Fig. 6).
-When individuals express their preference (scenarios R + P and C + P), P is favored by sexual selection, which promotes the evolution of G toward much higher values than in the random mating system, in which P evolves under genetic drift.
-As G is costly in terms of survival, its increase in the population leads to lower average survival, which translates into a lower pseudo-equilibrium population size (Fig. 6 B).
+(Fig. 8).
+When individuals express their preference (scenario G and G + P), P is favored by sexual selection, which promotes the evolution of G toward much higher values than in the random mating system, in which P evolves under genetic drift.
+As G is costly in terms of survival, its increase in the population leads to lower average survival, which translates into a lower pseudo-equilibrium population size (Fig. 8).

 As previously explained, the joint evolution of P and G toward extreme values is caused by the build-up of correlation between the traits (Appendix B1), which is at the core of the mechanism of Runaway selection proposed by Fisher (1915).